Iran to release crew of two seized Greek tankers - Greek seafarers union

 The Iranian-flagged tanker Lana, formerly Pegas, was seized

-by Greece in April and had remained under arrest for months.
-The
+by Greece in April and was held for months.
+The United States

 Lana, which had engine problems, was officially released in